Eta and rho invariants on manifolds with edges: Short time asymptotic expansions of the heat traces

 Short time asymptotics of $\Tr DH$ follows from either an application of the Pushforward theorem by Melrose or in this specific situation by direct computations from the pointwise asymptotic expansions in \eqref{ptwise-asymptotics}.
+In either approach it is clear that the coefficients $A_\ell$ are given as integrals over $M$ of multiples of $\tr a_{\ell}(p), p \in M$, which depend pointwise on a finite numbers of jets of the full symbol of $D$ at $p \in M$.
+We call such functions \emph{local over the interior $M$.}

+The coefficients $B_\ell$ and $C_\ell$ are given as integrals over $B$ of linear combinations of the traces $\tr b_{jk}(y), y\in B$, which are global in the fibres of the edge fibration $\phi: Y \to B$ and local along the base $B$.
+This means that $\tr b_{jk}(y)$ depends in local coordinates $(x,y,z)$ near the edge singularity on a finite number of $x$-jets and $y$-jets of the coefficients of the operator $D$ at $y\in B$.
+We call such functions \emph{local over the edge $B$}.

+In both cases the dependence is functorial in the following sense: the full symbol is not a coordinate invariant expression, however $\tr a_{\ell}(p)$ and $\tr b_{jk}(y)$ are independent of a particular choice of coordinates, since the Schwartz kernel $DH$ is invariantly defined and hence does not depend on the choice of local coordinates and local frames, compare \cite[Lemma 1.8.2]{Gilkey}.

-In either approach it is clear that the coefficients $A_\ell$ are given as integrals over $M$ of $\tr a_{\ell}$, whereas the coefficients $B_\ell$ and $C_\ell$ are induced by the terms $\tr b_{jk}$, which are functions over $\partial M$ and are consequently given as integrals over $\partial M$.
-Thus, the heat kernel expansion at td contributes coefficients to the short time asymptotics of $\Tr DH$ that are defined as integrals over $M$.
-At the same time, the heat kernel expansion at ff contributes coefficients that are defined as integrals over the measure zero subset $\partial M$.
+Thus, the heat kernel expansion at td contributes coefficients to the short time asymptotics of $\Tr DH$ that are defined as integrals of local quantities over $M$.
+At the same time, the heat kernel expansion at ff contributes coefficients that are defined as integrals of local quantities over the edge singularity $B$.

-In view of Theorem \ref{coefficients}, the pointwise traces $\tr a_{\ell}$ and $\tr b_{jk}$ do not depend on the choice of $E$, but only on its rank.
 This proves the following theorem